4A1G/ChatJustus/README.md

     ```bash
     poetry install
     ```
+4. Copy the `.env.example` file and rename it to `.env`.
+Then, fill in the OpenAI API key and the gmail account details for the email functionality.

-4. Create the Legal DB and populate it with data, by running the Jupyter Notebooks `create_legal_db.ipynb` and `create_lawyer_db.ipynb`.
+5. Create the Legal DB and populate it with data, by running the Jupyter Notebooks `create_legal_db.ipynb` and `create_lawyer_db.ipynb`.
 Simply press "Run All" in the Jupyter Notebook UI.
 Make sure to shutdown/restart the kernel after running each notebook, because the local database storage does not allow for concurrent access.

-5. Start the backend server
+6. Start the backend server
     ```bash
     poetry run expose
     ```
     This will start the server, expose it to the local network, and automatically open a browser window with a QR code that you can scan to access the server from the same network.
-If you want to use it from the same device, just open the [URL](http://localhost:42069/ChatJustus/) in your browser.
+You could also just open the [localhost URL](http://localhost:42069/ChatJustus/) in your browser.

+## Other

+### Landing Page
+The [landing page](https://4a1g.github.io/ChatJustus/) is also a react + next.js app, and can be found under the [landing branch](https://github.com/4A1G/ChatJustus/tree/landing?tab=readme-ov-file).
+It is deployed using GitHub Pages.

+### Demo Server
+We have a Google Cloud server running the demo, which is deployed by essentially running the same steps as in the Quick Start section.